bcarroll/pyFirmata2/README.rst

 =====

-Initialisation
+Initialization
 --------------

 Create an instance of the `Arduino` class::

-    from pyfirmata import Arduino
+    from pyfirmata2 import Arduino
     board = Arduino(Arduino.AUTODETECT)

 which automatically detects the serial port of the Arduino.